julik/rsbn/README.txt

 rsbn/bearing		(double, readonly) - great circle bearing at the beacon installation point to the aircraft rsbn/bearing_to		(double, readonly) - great circle bearing FROM the aircraft TO the beacon, true rsbn/bearing_to_mag		(double, readonly) - magnetic bearing FROM the aircraft TO the beacon.
-Fly THERE.
+Fly THERE. rsbn/beacon_lat		(double, readonly) - geo latitude of the current beacon (can be used for calculations) rsbn/beacon_lon		(double, readonly) - geo longitude of the current beacon (can be used for calculations)

 == DATASETS